MCP Server

 Repo-Scoped Mode (POST /mcp/:org/:repo)

 Section titled “Repo-Scoped Mode (POST /mcp/:org/:repo)”Org and repo are baked into the URL.
-Tool schemas omit orgName/repoName parameters, and org-level tools are excluded.
+Tool schemas omit orgName/repoName parameters, and the following global-only discovery/creation tools are excluded from the listing:

 Best for agents that focus on a single repo — simpler tool schemas, fewer required arguments.